Questions Investors Should Ask

 Marketability is defined by a timeline beginning with the decision to sell and ending when the asset is converted to cash.
 Before any asset can be converted to cash, an acceptable price must be communicated to a buyer willing to pay that price or vice versa: a willing buyer must communicate an acceptable purchase price to a willing seller.
 The prospective seller and buyer locate one another in the marketplace.
 For example, owners and buyers of stocks and bonds find one another at one of the various exchanges.

-For forty-six years, The Loan Company has held value against inflation and deflation.
+For nearly fifty years, The Loan Company of San Diego has held value against inflation and deflation.
 Limited partnership interests are perceived as illiquid, as are many other asset classes, like a personal residence, commercial real estate, a farm, or artwork.
 Stock interests, by comparison, are perceived as liquid.
 In our opinion, when a limited partnership provides for and makes a practice of re-acquiring partners’ interests, those partnership interests are extraordinarily liquid!

 Can I withdraw some or all of my income?